iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 discussion, thoughtful intervention, and the articulation of an emerging scientific consensus about disease etiology.

-{% figure caption: "This chart shows the distribution of search results for two keywords, influenza and cholera, in two newspaper collections, Chronicling America and America’s Historical Newspapers, by year, from 1885 to 1894.
+{% figure caption: "Figure 1.
+This chart shows the distribution of search results for two keywords, influenza and cholera, in two newspaper collections, Chronicling America and America’s Historical Newspapers, by year, from 1885 to 1894.
 The chart indicates that the term cholera appeared on more pages in every year than the term influenza, although the gap was narrowest in 1890, which